theolivenbaum/resin/README.md

 ## Create your own collections

-To create collections from your data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).
+To create collections from your favorite data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

 #### POST a JSON document to the WRITE endpoint